 So, with trepidation but also excitement, I drove to our meeting spot to see what this Paddle boarding lark is all about.

 Rob is an affable chap.
 Living in the north Devon (or Cornish? – anyway, it’s the border) town of Bude, he jokingly relays how there’s a little completion between the surfers there, and people who like to kayak and paddle board like himself.
-I had tried surfing once, many years ago and yes, I have to admit – they felt like quite a ‘cliquey’ bunch, a superior air to them!
+I had tried surfing once, many years ago and yes, I have to admit – they felt like quite a ‘cliquey’ bunch, a superior air to them (just watch the film Point Break and you’ll understand).

 But not so with Rob.